-Note: It is expected that an ongoing commitment to improve practice standards be demonstrated by regular review of these practices and a commitment to improving these practices inline with any new information about best environmental practice.
+The institution is also expected to demonstrate an ongoing commitment to improve practice standards through a regular review and by incorporating new information about best environmental practice.

-In addition, an accredited educational or research institution must demonstrate a commitment to training researchers working in the Marine Park with regards to the content of the MOU and provision of update practices to these researchers.
+An accredited institution must also demonstrate a commitment to training researchers working in the Marine Park about the memorandum of understanding.

-Once an institution is accredited, all employees and affiliated staff conducting research under the auspices of the educational or research institution are allowed to conduct limited impact research¹ without a permit subject to compliance with the Memorandum of Understanding (MOU), the Code of Conduct (developed by each institution), the Zoning Plan, associated regulations, and all other legislation having application to research activities in the Marine Park.
+Once an institution is accredited, all employees and affiliated staff conducting research under the auspices of the institution are allowed to conduct limited impact research without a permit.
+This is subject to compliance with the memorandum of understanding, the code of conduct (developed by each institution), the Zoning Plan, associated regulations for limited impact research (extractive and non-extractive), and all other legislation covering research activities in the Marine Park.